orstendium/react-golang-full-stack/README.md

 ### Development mode

 In the development mode, we will have 2 servers running.
 The front end code will be served by the [webpack dev server](https://webpack.js.org/configuration/dev-server/) which helps with hot and live reloading.
-The server side Golang code will be served by a server using [CompileDaemon](https://github.com/githubnemo/CompileDaemon) which helps in automatically restarting the server whenever the backend code changes.
+The server side Golang code will be compiled using [NoDemon](https://nodemon.io/) which helps in automatically restarting the server whenever the backend code changes.

 ### Production mode